marcel-dempers/docker-development-youtube-series/course/content/operating-systems/scripting/bash/README.md

 Let's setup a shared folder for our server so we can play around with our scripts locally and run it directly in a Linux server.
 This will make it convenient for us to test our script and we don't need to copy it to the server all the time. </br>

+<b> Important:
+* The virtual machine should be in a stopped state to run the below commands
-<b>important: take note of the host path which is the path to your GIT directory we created in an earlier chapter</b>
+* Take note of the host path which is the path to your GIT directory we created in an earlier chapter</b>

 ```
 # Windows:
 VBoxManage sharedfolder add "my-website-1" --name GIT --hostpath "C:\gitrepos\"

 # Linux:
-VBoxManage sharedfolder add "my-website-1" --name GIT --hostpath "~/gitrepos"
+VBoxManage sharedfolder add "my-website-1" --name GIT --hostpath ~/gitrepos
 ```

 ## Access our Server